josephplpriest/springboard/capstone_projects/capstone_2/README.md

 In the [Modeling](/notebooks/04_Modeling.ipynb) we used only TFIDF, despite the much larger matrix with 2+ million features.
 The increased info for the model using bigrams (the difference between "bad fit" vs "good fit" for instance) gave better metrics across all models.

+Because of the imbalance of the data, we test out a set of options for under/over-sampling to improve model performance.

+The three algorithms we attempt to use for prediction are Logistic Regression (the best "simple" model from the previous notebook), as well as two tree-based classification models, LightGBMClassifier and XGBoostClassifier.

+To optimize hyper-parameters, we implement a custom Optuna fuction which uses bayesian search across a range of chosen parameters.
+For quicker iteration, we use a small, random subset of the training data for training and evaluate models using recall on the training set.

 ## Analysis and Summary